-Signature massage is not only intend to deal with physical nature only, but solely treat all aspects of each individual needs, base on knowledge and know how I have gained through out my years of learning, being a massage therapist who had psychology background, studied about human dynamic, behavior patterns, perception, human relationships, belief system and so on.
+My signature massage is not only intend to deal with physical nature only, but solely treat all aspects of individual needs, base on knowledge and know how I have gained through out my years of practicing, being a licensed massage therapist who also had bachelor of science in psychology, studied about human dynamic, behavior patterns, perception, human relationships, belief system, cultures and so on.

-This practice aim to promote physical and mental well-being, raising individual awareness upon family dynamic and relationship issue which caused by physical nature, hormone deficit, blood circulation and energy blockage along the whole body.
+This practice aim to promote physical, mental, psychological and emotional well-being, raising individual awareness upon human dynamic and relationship issue which caused by physical nature, hormone deficit, blood circulation and energy blockage along bodily energy paths.

-This full body massage is not a simple hands-on practice where it does not required physiological, anatomical and psychological knowledge on some level.
-The practitioner must have some ground knowledge, certain level of acknowledgement, fully self-conscious, while practicing and observing the energy flow during the session.
+This full body massage is not simply a hands-on practice where it does not required physiological, anatomical and psychological knowledge on some level.
+The practitioner must have some ground knowledge about human being and its bodily functions.
+Hence, the practitioner and client must be fully self-conscious and aware of the consequences, while giving and receiving massage, observing his/her own life force energy flowing through out the body.

-Oxytocin the so-called "love hormone" is being increasingly showns to trigger a wide variety of physical and psychological effects in both women and men.
+Oxytocin or the so-called "love hormone" is being increasingly shown to trigger wide variety of physical and psychological effects in both women and men.

 The hormone's influence on our behavior and physiology originates in the brain, where it's produced by a structure called the hypothalamus, then transfers to the pituitary gland which releases into the bloodstream.